timofeymukha/eddylicious/docs/user_guide/utilities.rst

 The utility accepts the following command line arguments.

-    * ``--precursor`` --- The location of the precusor case.
+   * ``--precursor`` --- The location of the precusor OpenFOAM case.
      This path will be used in order to locate the folder with the sampled velocity values.

-    * ``--surfaceName`` --- The name of the surface that was used for sampling the values.
+   * ``--surface`` --- The name of the surface that was used for sampling the values.
      The name is chosen in the ``cotrolDict`` of the case.

-    * ``--fileName`` --- the name of the HDF5 file that will be produced.
+   * ``--filename`` --- the name of the HDF5 file that will be produced.

-    * ``--uMeanFile`` --- The file containing the mean velocity profile.
+   * ``--umean`` --- The file containing the mean velocity profile.
-      The file is assumed to have two columns, one with wall-normal coordinate, and the other one with the values of mean streamwise velocity.
+     The file is assumed to have two or three columns, one with wall-normal coordinate, the second one with the values of mean streamwise velocity, and optionally a third one with the mean wall-normal velocity.
+     If only two columns are present the mean wall-normal velocity is assumed to be zero.

 It is possible to run the utility in parallel using MPI.